pjlintw/Meta-BERT/README.md

   --zero_shot True
 ```

-After running the program, `hparam.txt`, checkpoints and log file will be saved in `results/zero-shot-tmp` folder.
+After running the program, `hyparams.txt`, checkpoints and log file will be saved in `results/zero-shot-tmp` folder.

 ### Contact Information